 Cleaning Ovens with Dawn and Baking Soda

 This is one of the simplest ways to clean your oven and is ideal for a quick and easy clean.
 Baking soda is a great mild abrasive that can remove grime and crud from most metal surfaces without harming them.
-Furthermore, it absorbs and neutralises smells for a fresh, clean aroma.
+Furthermore, it absorbs and neutralizes smells for a fresh, clean aroma.

 Baking soda, as an oven cleaner, goes a step further by breaking down muck and dirt and dissolving grease with its alkaline pH values.
-The following paste and recipe is ideal for removing stray splatters and grease marks from ovens.
+The following paste and recipe are ideal for removing stray splatters and grease marks from ovens.

 The first step in cleaning your oven or stovetop is to make a baking soda paste by combining it with warm water.
 Smear the paste over the interior of the oven or the surface of the stove.

-Another alternative is to use a spray bottle and water to wet the inside of the oven before sprinkling the baking soda on top.
+Another alternative is to use a spray bottle and water to It the inside of the oven before sprinkling the baking soda on top.
 Applying the paste, on the other hand, offers you a little more control over how evenly the baking soda spreads throughout the oven surface.